aleaxim/hello-world/README.md

 # hello-world
-made for the local hack day
+made for the local hack day of major league hacking

 ## Hey

-Stressdt
+Aleaxim here, I like coding and coffee.
+It's been a while, world!